luciangreen/Daily-Regimen/README.md

 # Getting Started

-Please read the following instructions on how to install the project on your computer for automating the Lucian Academy.
+Please read the following instructions on how to install the project on your computer for automating and customising your daily regimen.

 # Prerequisites